 Visit their school holidays activities page to see what your kids might be interested in.

-2. Burn energy
+2. Burn energy and get outside

 5. Work on wellbeing

+While getting out and about is fun sometimes some quiet time is needed.
 Mindfulness activities are a great way to help your kids develop resilience, and Andrea from Kids Thrive shared links to some great options for kids to try at home:

-5. Get cooking
+6. Get cooking